uit-inf-2201-s17/uit-inf-2201-s17.github.io/index.md

 Administrative course information is available [here](https://uit.no/utdanning/emner/emne/481430/inf-2201)

+The github repository for this course is: [github.com/uit-inf-2201-s17/](https://github.com/uit-inf-2201-s17/)

-We use the [course@list.uit.no](https://list.uit.no/sympa/info/course) mailing list to send important information.
+We use the [inf-2201-s17@list.uit.no](https://list.uit.no/sympa/info/course) mailing list to send important information.

+We also have a Slack room [uit-inf-2201-s17](https://uit-inf-2201-s17.slack.com).

 We have the following rooms and hours: